ninn-kou/Lux/README.md

 - !!!
 SSH and GitHub Learning.
 (Should I put these "TODO" into my plan?)

 - Choose a license.
-Maybe MIT?
+Maybe MIT LICENSE?